Here we have collected together numerous links that those interested in Russell studies should find useful.

 Bertrand Russell Audio-Visual Project

-The Bertrand Russell Audio-Visual Project has digitized almost all of available sound and motion picture material featuring Bertrand Russell.
-These have been digitally restored and a collection of 18 DVDs was recently presented to the Russell Archives at McMaster University: the 13 part series of 1959 interviews with Woodrow Wyatt (text published as Bertrand Russell Speaks his Mind, 1960); 3 topical interviews with Ralph Miliband (“Man and the 20th Cenutury”, “War and Peace”, and “Weatlh and Poverty”) as well as the two part debate with Edward Teller on nuclear disarmament, hosted by Edward R. Murrow on the interview series Small World.
+The Bertrand Russell Audio–Visual Project has digitized almost all of available sound and motion picture material featuring Bertrand Russell.
+These have been digitally restored and a collection of 18 DVDs was recently presented to the Russell Archives at McMaster University: the 13 part series of 1959 interviews with Woodrow Wyatt (text published as Bertrand Russell Speaks his Mind, 1960); 3 topical interviews with Ralph Miliband (“Man and the 20th Cenutury”, “War and Peace”, and “Wealth and Poverty”) as well as the two part debate with Edward Teller on nuclear disarmament, hosted by Edward R. Murrow on the interview series Small World.
 These and others will, hopefully, be available to BRS members for purchase in 2012.
-The project is coordinated by David Blitz, with the assistance of Kris Notaro and the late Tom Toomey.
-The project is housed at Central Connecticut State University and is jointly organized with the Bertrand Russell Archives. *We will be transferring this library to this new website by the 2019 annual meeting.*
+The project is coordinated by David Blitz, with the assistance of Kris Notaro and the late Tom Stanley.
+The project is housed at Central Connecticut State University and is jointly organized with the Bertrand Russell Archives.

 Bertrand Russell Peace Foundation